 Alphabet Photo Book

 Pair your classic photos with favorite lines and quotes.
-Can’t think of a caption for your friend or family album?
-Try completing the whole album by pairing photos with Seinfeld quotes, Springsteen song titles, or top-ten albums.
+Can’t think of a caption for your friend or family photo book?
+Try completing the whole album by pairing photos with movie quotes, song titles, or top-ten albums.
 Or the songs that were on the radio during that summer when the photos were taken.
 The possibilities are endless!

 Create and collect images as a celebration of a color or color scheme, like Matt Crump’s PINK, from his Candy Minimal feed.
 You’ll get the chance to work your creativity, and you’ll also get a beautiful homage to a favorite hue that’ll surprise and delight friends, family, or anyone else who calls that color a favorite.